KicadRetroArchive/kicad-retro-library/README.md

 2. Select the _"Preferences -> Manage Footprint Libraries..."_ menu entry.
 3. Select the _"Project Specific Libraries"_ tab.
-4. Click on the directory-shaped button (_"Add existing library to table"_) in the bottom left side of the dialog and navigate to the `krl-symbols` directory inside this repository.
+4. Click on the directory-shaped button (_"Add existing library to table"_) in the bottom left side of the dialog and navigate to the `krl-footprints` directory inside this repository.
 5. In the directory tree dialog use the shift key to select all the displayed `.pretty` directories.
 6. Confirm the selection.